pelias/interpolation/readme.md

 Next you need to build the `address.db` database.

-You will need to download one or more `openaddresses` csv files for the addresses you wish to import, you can find all the data on the [openaddresses website](https://openaddresses.io/).
+You will need to download one or more `openaddresses` or `openstreetmap` files for the addresses you wish to import.

 See the [building the databases](https://github.com/pelias/interpolation#building-the-databases) section below for detailed information on which commands to run.